mkrafty215/rasp-pi-code/README.md

 # rasp-pi-code
-Code I'm playing with on my Raspberry PI
+Code I'm playing with on my Raspberry PI.
+I want to use this eventually on some home automation and other items.

 ## What am I using?
+- Sunfounder SuperKit
-- Sunfounder SuperKit with Raspberry PI 2
+- Raspberry PI 2
+  - Python
   - Bluetooth
   - Wifi
   - 40-pin GPIO extension